 Is the climate crisis also a crisis of modern men?
-And how can we birth new forms of masculinity oriented towards planetary health?
+And how can we give rise to new forms of masculinity oriented towards planetary health?

 Join Amy Westervelt, Indra Adnan, Cadell Last, Matthew Green, and Jacob Kishere to explore the new perspectives that can emerge when we explore familiar global dilemmas through the lens of masculinity.
 With traditional conceptions of what it means to be a man so closely entwined with the roots of the metacrisis, we’ll be asking:

-• What new visions of sacred masculinity are capable of integrating, the masculine, the feminine, and ancestral wisdom in service of the whole?
+What new visions of masculinity are capable of integrating, the masculine, the feminine, and ancestral wisdom in service of the whole?

 Join us to address these questions and more at a warm, welcoming, and lively event with ample opportunities for audience participation and small-group sharing.